We make these pecan crescent cookies every year as a Christmas treat – the melt-in-the-mouth, nutty, crumbly treats will please any crowd.

 - Additional powdered sugar

-- Preheat oven to 325°F. Combine 1 cup all purpose flour, toasted pecans and salt in food processor.
+- (Note: You'll need to prepare the dough, then chill for at least 8 hours.)
+Combine 1 cup all purpose flour, toasted pecans and salt in food processor.
 Using on/off pulses, finely chop pecans.
 Using a mixer, beat butter, 3/4 cup powdered sugar and vanilla extract in large bowl until well blended.
 Add pecan mixture and remaining 1 cup flour and mix thoroughly.
 Divide dough in half.
-Wrap each half in plastic and refrigerate overnight.
+Wrap each half in plastic and refrigerate 8 hours or overnight.

-- Working with 1 tablespoon of dough at a time, shape dough into 3-inch-long logs.
+- After chilling the dough, preheat oven to 325°F. Working with 1 tablespoon of dough at a time, shape dough into 3-inch-long logs.
 Pinch ends of logs to taper and turn in slightly, forming crescents.
 Place cookies on un-greased baking sheets, spacing 1 inch apart (cookies will not spread).

 - Bake cookies until light brown around edges and firm to touch, about 18-22 minutes.
 Cool cookies 10 minutes on baking sheets.
 Roll cookies in additional powdered sugar.
 (Cookies can be prepared 2 weeks ahead.
 Store in airtight container.)